Ensono/amido.github.io/docs/workloads/azure/data/infrastructure_data_azure.md

 ## Networking

-Using a private network is the default behaviour in Stacks Azure Data Platform. `networking` subfolder contains configurations for the created network and subnetworks, at its core using [azurerm-hub-spoke](https://github.com/amido/stacks-terraform/tree/master/azurerm/modules/azurerm-hub-spoke) Stacks Terraform module.
+Using a private network is the default behaviour in Ensono Stacks Azure Data Platform. `networking` subfolder contains configurations for the created network and subnetworks, at its core using [azurerm-hub-spoke](https://github.com/amido/stacks-terraform/tree/master/azurerm/modules/azurerm-hub-spoke) Ensono Stacks Terraform module.
 See [Microsoft documentation](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) for more details on implementing Hub-spoke network topology in Azure.

 The following diagram shows network configuration for the two default environments: